HeloiseS/atlasvras/docs/source/data.rst

 as the human decisions were being made so that we have a truthful record of what they looked like at the time.

-**[DOUBLE CHECK THIS PARAGRAPH WITH KEN]**
 Because of updates in e.g. the ``Sherlock`` cross-matching in some older data in the database, recreating the conditions under which each alert was eyeballed is non trivial and since we get a constant influx of new data, we opted for the thrifty option of using data we could control fully.
-The August cut off is chosen such that these data are not affected by any human-machine interaction considerations. **Future data cleaning and gathering will have to take that into account.**
+The August cut off is chosen such that these data are not affected by any human-machine interaction considerations.

 The data downloaded is what is returned by the `ATLAS API`_, for the schema you can check the `json schema`_.
 It is cleaned up into a few csv files: